cyberjohn80/100DaysOfCloud/Journey/003/Readme.md

 ![image](https://user-images.githubusercontent.com/97246467/163008185-110ef96e-d645-4355-843c-f9b778b8b338.png)

 ## Introduction
-I am currently working towards my AZ-900 exam and todays learning is all about configuring and deploying a Windows Virtual Machine, The following will walk through the process required to undertake this task.
+I am currently working towards my AZ-900 exam and todays learning is all about creating a Web App, The following will walk through the process required to undertake this task.

 ## Prerequisite